-Definition of Dependency Ratio: The dependency ratio measures the percentage of dependent people (not of working age) / number of people of working age (economically active)
+Definition of Dependency Ratio: The dependency ratio measures the % of dependent people (not of working age) / number of people of working age (economically active)

 Dependency Ratio =

 Number of Children (0-15) + Number of Pensioners ( > 65 )

 - A dependency ratio of 1.2 means that for every 10 workers there are 12 people not of working age.